Affordable Braces and Invisalign

 Board certified orthodontists are truly the top of the crop.
 They are uniquely qualified to treat the full range of orthodontic cases in both children and adults.

-The costs tend to vary depending on the current state of your teeth and which braces you choose.
-Our specialist will evaluate your teeth and make the most cost-conscious recommendations.
-We’re also happy to review treatment plans from other providers and offer you a competitive bid.
+The cost varies depending on the current state of your teeth and the type of braces you choose, with prices starting around $198/month.
+Our dentist will evaluate your teeth and make the best recommendations for your case and give you a very competitive cost.
 We’re here to work with you.
-While braces can be life changing, the expense can be a bit daunting.

 Metal braces (traditional braces): These are the braces that come to mind traditionally.
 They are made up of metal wires and brackets, smaller then earlier metal versions.
 More recently, the metal wires can be activated by your body’s heat thereby moving the teeth faster and with less pain than in the past.
 The metal braces are the most affordable braces.
 Most parents opt for metal braces because they get the job done for the least amount of investment.